open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 We are a federation of parties across Government, the private sector and academia.

-We have a shared vision of developing a repeatable toolkit to build flexible and scalable information ecosystems between participants who share a common domain of interest and are motivated to share signals about that domain, but who want neither to share a common information infrastructure nor to rely on fragile point-to-point messaging structures.
+We have a shared vision of developing a repeatable toolkit to build flexible and scalable information ecosystems between participants who share common domains of interest and are motivated to share signals about that domain, but who want neither to share a common information infrastructure nor to rely on fragile point-to-point messaging structures.

 The toolkit comprises two parts: a technical specification based on open standards and a default governance framework that addresses rules of engagement, legislation and ethics.